-For more information on the best places in Colombia, check out our Colombia travel guide, filled with itineraries for every traveller.
+For more information on the best places in Colombia, check out our Colombia travel guide, filled with itineraries for every traveler.

 2. Can I travel to Colombia right now?

 Yes!
-Colombia is open to travellers from most countries, and nearly all destinations are open to tourism with bio-security regulations in place.
-As of 14 December, visitors are required to be vaccinated against Covid-19.
-Because there are fewer tourists at the moment, it’s actually the best time to visit Colombia.
+Colombia is open to travelers from most countries, and all destinations are open to tourism with bio-security regulations in place, while visitors are required to be vaccinated against Covid-19.
+Tourism numbers remain reduced compared with pre-pandemic, meaning it’s actually the best time to visit Colombia.

 3. Is traveling to Colombia safe?

-For travellers who practice common sense, Colombia is a safe place to visit.
-Avoid being a target by being discreet with valuables such as phones, watches and money, and take taxis directly to your destination when out after dark.
-Some areas in the big cities of Colombia experience violent crime, but travellers rarely find themselves in these neighbourhoods.
+For travelers who practice common sense, Colombia is a safe place to visit.
+Avoid being a target by being discreet with valuables such as phones, watches, and money, and take taxis directly to your destination when out after dark.
+Some areas in the big cities of Colombia experience violent crime, but travelers rarely find themselves in these neighborhoods.